nolandda/TabletopRPGs/200_words_2018/entry.md

 existing chain and make a #CQReply.
 Make long chains.
 The group with the longest chain is winning.

-When you make a #CQCall video to you must:
+When you make a #CQCall video to you must address:
+* Who you are.
-* Explain who you are and where you came from.
+* Where you came from.
-* Explain where you have found yourself stuck without access to transit.
+* Where are you stuck currently?
-* Describe the difficulties you are having in that place.
+* What difficulties are you having there?
-* Make a request for some assistance dealing with a specific difficulty.
+* Request assistance dealing with a difficulty.

-When you make a #CQReply you must:
+When you make a #CQReply you must address:
-* Identify yourself
+* Your identity
-* Allude to difficulties in your own situation
+* Discuss difficulties in your own situation
-* Say what the last video made you think of or feel
-* Discuss the success or failure of attempts to help made in the video you are replying to.
-If there was actually success comment on how it has improved things for you.
+* What impression did the previous message make on you?
+* Did the previous message have any success (see below)?
+If so how are you better off?
-* Ask at least one question about the character portrayed in the video to which you are replying.
+* Ask at least one question about your interlocutor.
-* Ask at least one question about the environmental situation portrayed in the last video.
+* Ask at least one question about their situation.
-* Explain something complicated and unlikely to work that you are doing to alleviate a difficulty in a previous video in the chain.
+* Explain something complicated and unlikely to work that you are attempting to help your interlocutor with their difficulties.

 Success and failure:
-When you upload your video you will get a VideoId.
-Look at the link: https://www.youtube.com/watch?v=-NcanVthL8A
+When you upload your video you will get a VideoId. https://www.youtube.com/watch?v=-NcanVthL8A
-That weird string of numbers and letters, -NcanVthL8A, at the end?
-That is your VideoId.
+That weird string of numbers and letters, -NcanVthL8A, at the end is your VideoId.

-To see how things worked out check the VideoId.
-Does it contain any doubled letters next to one another: like aa or -- but not like aA.
-If you have doubles then your attempted to help was successful.
-This won't happen often; only about 15% of the time.
-If you get triples or better (0.2% of the time) something truly amazing and miraculous has happened.
+Check the VideoId.
+Does it contain any doubled letters next to one
+another: like aa or -- but not like aA.
+If it has doubles then your attempted to help was successful.
+This is unlikely (~15%).
+If you get triples or better (0.2%) your success is amazing.